Build planning

 Test cloud first when the workload is occasional, the VRAM estimate is uncertain, benchmark evidence is missing, or local hardware commitment risk is high.

-When does local hardware planning become more reasonable?
+When does local hardware planning become more reasonable than cloud testing?

-Local planning becomes more reasonable when workload frequency, data-control needs, VRAM fit, runtime support, and system constraints are all acceptable.
+Local planning becomes more reasonable when the workload is frequent, data-control needs are strong, VRAM fit has headroom, runtime support is verified, and system constraints are acceptable.

 NEXT STEP